 This is the first time that accounts for newspapers and magazines have appeared in the course of our research.
 The majority of the hacked accounts we found in this category were being sold by a single seller on Dream Market, the dark web’s biggest market.

-As well for run-of-the-mill ID theft, scammers buy up these accounts for more straightforward reasons: there have been reports of Deliveroo accounts being used by hackers to place £200 orders in the UK, while in the US Grubhub has also been exploited by hackers for up to £140 in a single order.
+As well for run-of-the-mill ID theft, scammers buy up these accounts for more straightforward reasons: there have been reports of Deliveroo accounts being used by hackers to place £200 orders in the UK,.
+Meanwhile in the US, Grubhub has also been exploited by hackers for up to £140 in a single order.

 It is also interesting to see what kind of food the average dark web criminal likes best: mostly pizza and burgers, with the most popular stolen accounts for sale including Pizza Hut and Domino’s.

 Hacked email accounts tend to be sold either in massive dumps from large scale data breaches or as small batches of, or even individual, verified emails.
 For the purposes of the Price Index, we disregarded big dumps as unit prices work out at tiny fractions of a penny each as accounts are not guaranteed to be accessible or even valid.